 For Jeff, architecture is about being a good steward of our environment, of our cities, and of the trust and good will of our people — clients, consultants and staff.
 Put simply, he believes in doing good work and treating people well, and these basic tenets have defined his 35-year career.

 Jeff has established a number of beachheads with the goal of advancing sustainable, forward-leaning design.
-Before helping found WRNS Studio in 2005, he helped establish new offices throughout California for Kaplan McLaughlin Diaz and Chong Partners Architecture.
+Before helping found WRNS Studio in 2005, he helped establish new offices throughout California.
 More recently he started WRNS Studio’s new office in Honolulu, helping land a commission to develop sustainable design guidelines for all public schools in Hawaii.
 Jeff remains at his core, an idealist, resolute in his conviction that architecture can — and should — have a profound and positive impact on place and people.

 Jeff studied architecture at the University of California, Berkeley and earned his Master of Architecture at Washington University in St. Louis.